 Contestation of provisional Shadow Auction Results

-For Shadow Auctions triggered during a daily session of MRC no contestation of provisional Shadow Auction results is possible.
+For Shadow Auctions triggered during a daily session of single day‐ahead coupling no contestation of provisional Shadow Auction results is possible.

 For Shadow Auctions decided in advance, the contestation period will be communicated in the Auction Specifications in accordance with Article 19.